-- Explain the division of power within Union and State governments. - Understand the constitutional provision regarding the division of powers. - Discuss the Division of Power and Indian Federalism. - Discuss the relation between center and State in India.
+- Explain the division of power between Union and State governments. - Understand the constitutional provision regarding the division of powers. - Discuss the relation between center and state in India.

 In every federal constitution, the central and state governments are firmly enclosed and the jurisdiction of the one excludes the other.
 Division of powers is an important aspect of any federal political system and it is a typical feature of federalism also.
-The power is divided between multiple vertical levels of government like union or nation government, provincial or state government, district or local government which allows multiple access levels for citizens to approach.
+The power is divided between multiple vertical levels of government like union or national government, provincial or state government, district or local government which allows multiple access levels for citizens to approach.
 Federalism makes sure the independence and coordination go hand in hand between both union and state government ideally.
 The subject of federalism in any country covers a vast area, embracing legislative, executive, and judicial powers, as distributed between the union and its units.
 In India, the Union Government and different State governments are the two main parts to enjoy their power according to the constitution.
 There is also a provision for the allocation of the powers by the union to the states and vice versa.
-The forte and success of such a scheme require cooperation and coordination between Centre and States.
-There are different provisions to distribute those powers.
+The success of such a scheme require cooperation and coordination between Centre and States.